-Every computer science major is assigned an advisor.
+Every computer science major is assigned a faculty member from the department as an advisor.
+Advisors assist students in developing schedules, choosing electives, and preparing for professional life.
 Degree candidates should seek approval of their program of study as early as possible in their career, but no later than three semesters before they intend to graduate.
 For additional information, contact the chairperson of the Department of Computer Science.